LimeChain/eoslime/Readme.md

 #### 3. Static account properties
+***Note!
+Each of the create-account functions, behind the scene executes also buyRam transaction for 8192 bytes***
 * **createFromName (name, accountCreator)** - Creates a fresh new account for a given name

 **Important!** Keep in mind that this name may already exists on the network